-The Services Business Group (SBG) offers a full range of services which include data and document conversion, digitizing, electronic imaging, printing and bindery, contact center/help desk support, forward/reverse logistics, as well as warehousing and distribution.
+The Services and Interagency Solutions Group (SBG) (IAS) offers a highly diverse range of services which includes data and document conversion, computer assisted design (CAD), digitized/electronic three dimensional imaging, printing and bindery, contact center/help desk support, forward/reverse logistics, as well as warehousing and distribution.
+With exception of signage products and air filtration items, SBG's services are not subject to UNICOR's mandatory source provision.
+Interagency Solutions (IAS) provides and facilitates contractual services for other government agencies in support of UNICOR's mission.